-- Students with disabilities (physical, sensory or mental) are welcomed by in EAP. - LUJ is committed to equal access to educational opportunities and reasonable accommodations are available for students who apply and receive approval. - All LUJ staff and faculty are committed to supporting students with special needs. - Students can obtain application forms from the Dean's Office (Main Building, 6F). or the LUJ website.
+- Students with disabilities (physical, sensory, or mental) are welcomed in EAP. - LUJ is committed to equal access to educational opportunities and reasonable accommodations are available for students who apply and receive approval. - All LUJ staff and faculty are committed to supporting students with special needs. - Students can obtain application forms for accommodation from the LUJ website.
 All students are given equal access to the programs, services and activities of the university.
 You can also refer to your class syllabus or ask any member of faculty or LUJ official for details of how to apply.
 If you're unsure whether you should apply, please consult a Student Affairs official or Jessica McDonald (member of the Accommodations Committee).